 • • • •

-Which now raises the question of whether Tom did only create the Diary in ’81, and what he had intended to do with it.
+Which now raises the question of whether Tom only created the Diary in ’81, and what he had intended to do with it.

 We cannot say for certain that the Diary was only made into a Horcrux just before he entrusted it to Lucius Malfoy.
 But it now seems very likely that he may have only created the Diary Horcrux once he was told about the Prophecy.